Lundquist Center for Entrepreneurship

 San Francisco

 Second-year MBA candidates travel to San Francisco to meet with top executives of trailblazing companies seeking to combine good works with good profits.
 Over the course of three days in the city, the students meet with a diverse group of companies and executives from a range of industries.
-The trip provides students a chance to hear first-hand about innovation, sustainable business, change management, green supply chains, and more within the context of each company’s specific business.
+The trip provides students a chance to hear firsthand about innovation, sustainable business, change management, green supply chains, and more within the context of each company's specific business.